 “How People Learn to Become Resilient” by Maria Konnikova, New Yorker, 2/11/2016.

 I wish I could say that I know that my daughter will be resilient.
 Frankly, I wish I could wrap her in a bubble and protect her from all of life’s woes.
 Unfortunately, though, I know how unrealistic that is.
 No matter how hard we all work as parents, disappointment can be a part of life.
-Whether it is a smashed birthday cake, a bully, or a wild fire, none of us can run forever from disappointment and sorrow.
+Whether it is a smashed birthday cake, a bully, or a wildfire, none of us can run forever from disappointment and sorrow.
+I think in terms of teaching her to be a traveler, a citizen of the world, resilience is key.
+Things go wrong, it is a part of life.
+It is how we deal with disappointment and heartache that defines us.

 Is it enough just to teach our kids how to be brave?
 Will that help them to rebound, to adapt?
 I think courage certainly plays a role, as does gratitude and basic compassion.
-Some of these attributes develop with time, some are ingrained.
+Some of these attributes develop over time, some are ingrained.
 If I could, though, I would wish resilience for my girl.
 I wish I had more myself that I could give her.
-Maybe then she can survive the zombie apocalypse.

 What about you?
 I would love to hear your thoughts on resilience in kids, how best to teach them, ideas you have.
 Leave a comment below or e-mail me so we can share the story.